TadashiDevs/tadacloud-dns-manager/README.md

 - API tokens are stored securely using VS Code's SecretStorage (encrypted)
 - Tokens are never exposed in logs or settings files
 - All communication with Cloudflare uses HTTPS

+## Technical Transparency

+This extension uses an internal system to ensure reliable member role assignment across all Cloudflare account types:

+**Why is this needed?**

+Cloudflare's public API sometimes returns Permission Group IDs that are not accepted by the Members API, particularly on Free and Pro accounts.
+This causes "invalid permission group" errors when inviting members.

+**How we solve it:**

+- **Fallback ID System**: The extension maintains an internal list of 50+ verified Permission Group IDs, reverse-engineered from the Cloudflare Dashboard
+- **Priority Logic**: Hardcoded IDs are checked before API responses to ensure reliability
+- **Ad-Hoc Policies**: For domain-specific permissions, we use a special "Ad-Hoc" scope structure that matches Cloudflare Dashboard behavior

+This is completely transparent and does not modify any Cloudflare settings.
+It simply ensures that the correct IDs are used when making API requests.

 ## Feedback & Support